Is it true that if the police are called in on a domestic dispute someone must be arrested?

 There is an NCO in place.
 Can I still see my kids?

 If the issue of contact with the children is not addressed in the NCO, it may seriously impair your ability to see your children.
-If the court issuing the NCO can be convinced that no safety concerns of the “victim” will be compromised, it may create limited exceptions within the NCO that allow for contact between the parties for the purposes of child care and visitation.
+If the court issuing the NCO can be convinced that no safety concerns of the “victim” will be compromised, it may create limited exceptions within the NCO that allow for contact between the parties for the purposes of childcare and visitation.
 These issues must be addressed at the time of the NCO hearing, however.
-If it is not, the fact that the contact was made only for purposed of seeing the children will not constitute a defense to a charge of violation the no contact order.
+If it is not, the fact that the contact was made only for purposed of seeing the children will not constitute a defense to a charge of violating the no-contact order.

 There is an NCO still in place but the “victim” keeps calling me?
 What should I do?